akash-kumar-saw/BlockDrive/README.md

 ## Contributing

 I welcome contributions and feedback!
-If you'd like to contribute to this portfolio or suggest improvements, please follow these steps:
+If you'd like to contribute to this project or suggest improvements, please follow these steps:

 1. Explore: Go through the repository.
 2. Issues: Check existing issues or create new ones.